prometheus/prometheus/docs/configuration/configuration.md

   # It is mutually exclusive with `credentials`.
   [ credentials_file: <filename> ]

-# Optionally configures OAuth 2.0 authentication.
+# Optional OAuth 2.0 configuration.
-# Cannot be used at the same time as basic_auth, or authorization.
+# Cannot be used at the same time as basic_auth or authorization.
 oauth2: [ <oauth2> ]

 # Configures the remote read request's TLS settings.
 tls_config: